manu-script/molbery/README.rst

 Compatibility
 -------------
- We support both Linux and Windows platforms with the latest major releases of python 2 & 3.
+ Molbery is a cross platform tool which runs on Windows, Linux and OS X with the latest major releases of python 2 & 3.

 License
 -------